opensearch-project/documentation-website/_im-plugin/ism/error-prevention/index.md

 - The index does not exist.
 - The index name is invalid.
-- The index is the write index for some data stream.
+- The index is the write index for a data stream.

 ## force_merge

-ISM does not perform a `force_merge` action for an index if its data set is too large and exceeds the threshold.
+ISM does not perform a `force_merge` action for an index if its dataset is too large and exceeds the threshold.

 ## replica_count

 ISM does not perform a `replica_count` action for an index under any of these conditions:

-- The data is too large and is exceeding the threshold.
+- The amount of data exceeds the threshold.
-- Maximum shards are exceeded.
+- The number of shards exceeds the maximum.

 ## open

 ISM does not perform an `open` action for an index under any of these conditions:

 - The index is blocked.
-- Maximum shards exceeded.
+- The number of shards exceeds the maximum.

 ## read_only

 ISM does not perform a `read_only` action for an index under any of these conditions:

 - The index is blocked.
-- The data is too large and is exceeding the threshold.
+- The amount of data exceeds the threshold.

 ## read_write

-ISM does not perform read_write action for an index if the index is blocked.
+ISM does not perform a `read_write` action for an index if the index is blocked.